-- 8.1 Employees under this award will be employed in one of the following categories:
+- 8.1 Employees will be employed in one of the following categories:

 - (a) full-time;

 - (b) part-time; or

 - (c) casual.

-- 8.2 At the time of engagement an employer will inform each employee in writing of the terms of their engagement and, in particular, whether they are to be full-time, part-time or casual.
+- 8.2 At the time of engagement, an employer will inform each employee of the terms of their engagement and, in particular, whether they are to be full-time, part-time or casual.
+This decision will then be recorded in a time and wages record.